When should I travel to the Cayman Islands?

 If you really want to experience the Cayman Islands in full party mood, plan your holiday to coincide with Pirates Week - a national festival that is usually held in November.
 The event is typically opened with a mock pirate invasion, and followed by plenty of street parties, concerts, parades, competitions and friendly sporting fixtures.
 It's a lively time to be in the Cayman Islands and a lot of fun, particularly for families as there are lots of activities for kids to get involved with.

-Cayman Islands Holidays
+Cayman Islands Holidays Browse all

 Talk to a specialist